maze88/dotfiles/README.md

 ## My Dotfiles
-A collection of my Unix-y configuration files.
+A backup/collection of my Unix-y configuration files.